aj-m/chandere/README.md

 If you are running a distribution for which Chandere2 is not packaged, or are not running Linux, the most reliable way to install Chandere2 is through Pip.

-    $ # It is recommended that you use the latest version of pip and setuptools when installing Chandere.
+    $ # It is recommended that you use the latest version of pip and setuptools when installing Chandere2.
-    $ pip install --upgrade pip setuptools
+    # pip install --upgrade pip setuptools

-    $ pip install --upgrade chandere2
+    # pip install --upgrade chandere2

 Alternatively, setup.py in the repository's root directory can be used.
 This is not recommended.